-What Happens If I’m Unable to Pay My Credit Card Bills?
+What Happens if You Can't Pay Your Credit Card Bills?

-Here’s what to expect if you miss payments
+Here’s what to expect if you miss minimum payments

 Juggling a budget in order to pay bills can be stressful.
 There may be concerns about missing payment deadlines and being able to pay everything when it’s due.